darizasu/work/GBS-pipeline/README.md

    When Variant Discovery is done, you'll be half way to get the final population VCF file.
 Check the individual BAM and VCF files for every one of your samples were produced successfully in the directory `${WD}/mapping`

-5) Create a `samples2population` file, which contains information about the BAM and VCF files for every sample you want to include in your population's VCF file.
+5) Create a [`samples2population`](https://github.com/darizasu/work/blob/master/GBS-pipeline/samples2population.txt) file, which contains information about the BAM and VCF files for every sample you want to include in your population's VCF file.
 It also contains some of the parameters to call variants using [NGSEP - FindVariants](https://sourceforge.net/projects/ngsep/files/Library/).
-Its full path must be specified in the parameter `samples2population` either in the `compareRepeatedSamples.sh` (optional), and the `runPopulation.sh` scripts.
+Its full path must be specified in the parameter `samples2population` either in the [`compareRepeatedSamples.sh`](https://github.com/darizasu/work/blob/master/GBS-pipeline/compareRepeatedSamples.sh) (optional), and the [`runPopulation.sh`](https://github.com/darizasu/work/blob/master/GBS-pipeline/runPopulation.sh) scripts, which will be executed in the next stages of the pipeline.
 This file may contain comment lines starting with '#'.
 This 'samples2population' file contains 4 tab-separated columns:

         /path/to/sampleID[tab]sample_name[tab]ignore5[tab]ignore3